Iraqi Christians: Round trip to Death Street – ISN

 “The authorities here will not see Lebanon as an asylum country until the Palestinian issue has been resolved,” Jaquemet said.

-For Paulos and Pascale, coping with three children struggling to find schools and friends, with either parent seeking one decent work opportunity, capped by the frustrations and struggles of the asylum system – it all makes for a grinding, stultifying existence.
+For Paulos and Pascale, coping with three children struggling to find schools and friends, with either parent seeking one decent work opportunity, topped off by the frustrations and struggles of the asylum system – it all makes for a grinding, stultifying existence.

 The family says it has already been turned down for entry to the US.
 With relatives in Australia and Sweden, options to move to those countries have also been ruled out for now due to the complicated legal issues concerning the number of family members they will take.